Martyn P. Casey: The Blackeyed Susans

-In 1989 Casey joined Bottomless Schooners of Old, made up of McComb on guitar, keyboards and vocals, Lee on pedal steel guitar, Robert Snarski (ex-Chad's Tree) on guitar and vocals, and Ashley Davis on drums.
-The Bottomless Schooners of Old were a precursor to The Blackeyed Susans He replaced Phil Kakulas who left the Blackeyed Susans for Sydney to play with Martha's Vineyard.
+In 1989 Casey joined the Bottomless Schooners of Old, made up of McComb on guitar, keyboards and vocals, Lee on pedal steel guitar, Robert Snarski (ex-Chad's Tree) on guitar and vocals, and Ashley Davis on drums.
+The Bottomless Schooners of Old were a precursor to the Blackeyed Susans He replaced Phil Kakulas who left the Blackeyed Susans for Sydney to play with Martha's Vineyard.
 Casey however did not appear on any of the band's recorded material and departed shortly after to join Nick Cave and the Bad Seeds.

 Nick Cave and the Bad Seeds

 Casey joined Nick Cave and the Bad Seeds on bass in April 1990 while the band was touring to support their record The Good Son.
 Guitarist Kid Congo Powers quit the Bad Seeds; Mick Harvey switched from bass to guitar and Casey was hired to fill the bassist's role.
-The line up of Nick Cave, Harvey, Blixa Bargeld, Conway Savage, Casey and Thomas Wydler then produced the 1992 album Henry's Dream.
-The next album was Live Seeds, released in September 1993, which reproduced many of the Henry's Dream songs in a more raw setting.
+The lineup of Nick Cave, Harvey, Blixa Bargeld, Conway Savage, Casey and Thomas Wydler then produced the 1992 album Henry's Dream.
+The next album was Live Seeds, released in September 1993, which reproduced many of the Henry's Dream songs in a gig setting.

-The Bad Seeds' went on to release Let Love In (April 1994) which contained classic tracks such as "Do You Love Me?", "Red Right Hand", and "Loverman".
-This was followed by band's biggest commercial success to date, Murder Ballads (February 1996), which was a culmination of Cave's long-time fascination with "the language of violence" and allowed for further bold experimentation in musical style.
-Collaborations with Kylie Minogue and PJ Harvey on the singles "Where The Wild Roses Grow" and "Henry Lee" respectively led to mainstream chart success and The Bad Seeds widest exposure ever.
+The Bad Seeds released Let Love In (April 1994) which contained classic tracks such as "Do You Love Me?", "Red Right Hand", and "Loverman".
+This was followed by band's biggest commercial success to date, Murder Ballads (February 1996), which was a culmination of Cave's long-time fascination with "the language of violence" and allowed for further experimentation in musical style.
+Collaborations with Kylie Minogue and PJ Harvey on the singles "Where The Wild Roses Grow" and "Henry Lee" respectively led to mainstream chart success and The Bad Seeds widest exposure yet.
 This album also saw the addition of two new Bad Seeds, Warren Ellis (Dirty Three) on violin, and Jim Sclavunos on percussion.

-March 1997 saw the release of The Bad Seeds' tenth studio album, The Boatman's Call, one of the most critically acclaimed releases by the Bad Seeds.
+March 1997 saw the release of the Bad Seeds' tenth studio album, The Boatman's Call, one of the most critically acclaimed releases by the Bad Seeds.
 The following year saw the release of The Best of Nick Cave and the Bad Seeds, a collection that spanned the group's entire history.
 Over the next two years Nick Cave spent working on a variety of projects, with the Bad Seeds going into hiatus.

 In 2000 the band entered London's Abbey Road Studios, resulting in the April 2001 release of No More Shall We Part.
 The next album Nocturama was released in February 2003 to moderate critical success.
 The fourteenth studio album, Abattoir Blues/The Lyre of Orpheus (September 2004) was a double CD.
 It was the first album by the band in which Blixa Bargeld did not take part (Bargeld leaving the band to devote more time to Einstürzende Neubauten), drumming duties were split for the two albums, having Thomas Wydler and Jim Sclavunos drum on each CD.